All webinars are free and archived here for later viewing. Register for EE Week 2015 and participate in future webinars and hangouts!

 U.S. Fish and Wildlife Service Environmental Education Update Webinar Series: "Hands On The Land"

-This webinar series, presented quarterly by NCTC’s Division of Education Outreach staff, will feature current environmental education topics and highlight upcoming environmental education courses offered by NCTC and partners.
-This webinar is also an opportunity to share the various environmental education resources and training opportunities that are available to U.S. Fish and Wildlife Service employees and to network with colleagues and partners.
+This webinar series, presented quarterly by NCTC’s Division of Education Outreach staff, features current environmental education topics and highlights environmental education courses offered by NCTC and partners.

 This webinar is hosted by Green Teacher and co-sponsored by the National Environmental Education Foundation in conjunction with EE Week.